 Marie Skłodowska Curie was a Polish-born scientist who carried out ground breaking research in radioactivity.
 She was the first woman to win a Nobel Prize and the first person to win twice.
 She is still the only person to win the award in two sciences (chemistry and physics) and the first female professor at the University of Paris.

-Marie left her native Poland to go to Paris in 1891 to start a degree at the University of Paris.
+Marie left Poland to go to Paris in 1891 to start a degree at the University of Paris.
 There, Marie met Pierre Curie whom she would eventually marry and work with for many years.
 She attempted to return to Poland and teach at the University of Warsaw, but she was rejected because she was a woman.
 She returned to Paris to start working at the University of Paris.

 Henri Becquerel had discovered that uranium salts emitted rays that seemed to be similar to the newly discovered X-rays.
 Curie became interested in this new phenomenon and spent many years studying it.
 Curie found that the newly discovered element thorium was radioactive.
 She thought that the energy came from the atoms themselves, not from molecules that make up the substances.
 She started gaining samples of different uranium and thorium minerals.